-Process: The Dean of the MSB assesses each MSB faculty member on scholarship based upon collected documentation over the past 5 years.
+Process: The Dean of the MSB assesses each MSB faculty m documentation over the past 5 years. nember on scholarship based upon collected

-Exceeds expectations (Over the past 5 years this MSB faculty member has exceeded the 5-5-2 AACSB guideline) Meets expectations (Over the past 5 years this MSB faculty member has met the 5-5-2 AACSB guideline) Falls below expectations (Over the past 5 years this MSB faculty member has not met the 5-5-2 AACSB guideline)
+Exceeds expectations (Over the past 5 years this MSB faguideline) aculty member has exceeded the 5-5-2 AACSB

+Meets expectations (Over the past 5 years this MSB faculty member has met the 5-5-2 AACSB guideline) Falls below expectations (Over the past 5 years this MSB faculty member has not met the 5-5-2 AACSB guideline)

 Comments by the Dean:

 Comments by the Faculty member:

-Final comments by the MSR Dean:
+Final comments by the MSB Dean:

-Signature of MSB Dean Date Signature of Chair Signature of Faculty
+Signature of MSB Dean Date

+Signature of Chair Signature of Faculty

-By signing this form it indicates all of the above areas were discussed at the performance review meeting.
+^{}By signing this form it indicates all of the above areas were discussed at the performance review meeting.
 It does not necessarily mean that you agree with every or any of the assessments.